-- (1) If a Market Disruption (§ 8(2)) exists on the Maturity Date, the Maturity Date will be postponed to the next following Calculation Date on which a Market Disruption no longer exists.
-The existence of a Market Disruption shall be published in accordance with § 10.
-If, based on the provisions of this paragraph, the Maturity Date has been postponed by 8 Calculation Dates following the expiry of the original Maturity Date, and if the Market Disruption continues to exist on this day, this day shall be deemed the Maturity Date, and the Issuer will determine the Exercise Price in its reasonable discretion (§ 315 BGB (German Civil Code)), taking into consideration the market conditions on that day and publish it in accordance with § 10. - (2) A "Market Disruption" exists, when the determination of the Exercise Price pursuant to § 1(3) is impossible for the Issuer for any reasons the Issuer is not responsible for (nicht zu vertreten hat).
+- (1) If on a Calculation Date a Settlement Price is not determined and/or not published by the Index Sponsor (the "Market Disruption"), the Issuer will determine the Settlement Price, subject to paragraph (2), in its reasonable discretion (§ 315 BGB (German Civil Code)) for the duration of the Market Disruption and publish it in accordance with § 10.
+In addition, the existence of a Market Disruption shall be published in accordance with § 10. - If a Closing Price is not determined on the Maturity Date due to a Market Disruption, the Maturity Date will be postponed to the next following Calculation Date on which a Closing Price is determined.
+The Issuer will give notice in accordance with § 10 if no Closing Price has been determined on the Maturity Date.
+If, based on the provisions of this paragraph, the Maturity Date has been postponed by 8 Calculation Dates following the expiry of the original Maturity Date, and no Closing Price is determined on this day, this day shall be deemed the Maturity Date, and the Issuer will determine the Closing Price in its reasonable discretion (§ 315 BGB (German Civil Code)), taking into consideration the market conditions on the Maturity Date.